Karaoke Mugen is a karaoke management software.

 The binary versions of Karaoke Mugen include a PostgreSQL server which is launched on startup so you don't have to worry about anything.
 You can still use your own PostgreSQL server if you'd like.
 You'll find more info in the configuration section.

 When updating Karaoke Mugen, databases are updated as well without you having to worry about it.

 Another window should also appear in the lower left corner of your screen with a wallpaper and connection info.

 The URL at the bottom will allow your users to connect to the karaoke selection interface.
-This is your local network address.
-This is not your internet IP.
-Only people on your Wifi network can participate.
+This is

 By default, Karaoke Mugen is configured in PIP (Picture in Picture) mode.
 The video player will play your karaokes in a small window so you can test things out.
 To get it to go full screen, you'll need to configure the app.